 The Walker Ranch

-The Walker Ranch is open on occasion for large groups.
-It is located on Highway 118 south of Alpine, and it shares a fence-line with the famous, now-closed Woodward Ranch.
+The Walker Ranch is located on Highway 118 south of Alpine, and it shares a fence-line with the famous, now-closed Woodward Ranch.
 The Bird Hills, home of the red plume agate for which the area is famous, cross through the Walker Ranch from the Northwest to the Southeast.
 Walker Ranch has the same materials that were found on the Woodward Ranch, but in greater abundance.
 Red and black plume agate and “flower garden” agate are some of the more famous varieties of agate found on the ranch, along with amethyst and quartz crystals, abundant moss agate, and “peanut” jasper.
 Unusual finds include fortification agates that look similar to the famous Mexican agates of Laguna and Coyamito, in colors ranging from purple to pink and yellow.